-This guide explains how to deploy Neo4j on Amazon’s EC2 platform.
+This guide explains how to deploy a single instance of Neo4j on Amazon’s EC2 platform.

 You should know how to run and operate Neo4j locally.
 Knowledge of remote drivers to access Neo4j from your application helps you connect to your cloud-hosted database.

 Before continuing with the guide, make sure you have installed the AWS Command Line Interface.
 If you are not comfortable using the command line, you can install Neo4j using the AWS web console instead.

 First, we need to create an EC2 key pair that we will use to connect to our instance via SSH.